A whole new world

-Almost 30 years later and I am still daydreaming.
-Not about becoming Jasmine of course, but about buying my own house, a promotion at work, about the next time I will travel, about going scuba diving, about advancing my yoga practise, about going on a photography safari…
+Almost 30 years later, I am still daydreaming.
+Not about becoming Jasmine of course, but about buying my own house, a promotion at work, about the next time I will travel, going scuba diving, advancing my yoga practice, going on a photography safari…

-I first came across the term Aphantasia in February 2017 and it threw me through a waterspout (I like the description of the feeling like this, I love scuba).
-All my life, I assumed no one could actually see anything when they closed their eyes, just the same blackness that I see.
+I first came across the term aphantasia in February 2017, and it threw me through a waterspout (I like the description of the feeling like this, I love scuba).
+All my life, I assumed no one could see anything when they closed their eyes, just the same blackness I see.
 But I could not have been more wrong.
 I have since learned there is a diverse spectrum of thought processes across human experiences.

-That same February, I contacted Prof. Zeman and my world turned upside down, I could not unsee what I saw and yet I had never seen at all!
-Discovering the extremes, aphantasia and hyperphantasia, quite literally opened up a whole new world for me.
+That same February, I contacted Prof. Zeman, and my world turned upside down, I could not unsee what I saw, and yet I had never seen it at all!
+Discovering imagery extremes, aphantasia and hyperphantasia, quite literally opened up a whole new world for me.

-I perceived having aphantasia as a big disadvantage at first.
-The more I ruminated on it and digested what it meant practically and the more I tried to understand what might be going on in a mind of a person who can visualise, the more I could only see the advantages with having aphantasia.
+I perceived having aphantasia as a disadvantage at first.
+The more I ruminated on it and digested what it meant practically, and the more I tried to understand what might be going on in a mind of a hyperphantasic, the more I could only see the advantages of having aphantasia.

-It is true that it takes me longer to memorise by heart, but I am really good at summarising.
-I generally fall asleep pretty quickly, I am very aware of my surroundings, and I notice things that for others go unnoticed.
-I give 100% of my attention to conversations as I do not get distracted with images or sounds that go on in my head.
-I normally live in the present moment.
+It is true that it takes me longer to memorize by heart, but I am really good at summarising.
+I generally fall asleep pretty quickly, I am very aware of my surroundings, and I notice things that, for others, go unnoticed.
+I give 100% of my attention to conversations as I do not get distracted by images or sounds that go on in my head.
+I usually live in the present moment.
 I approach grievance with a different lens compared to others, perhaps for shorter periods.
-Having said that, this does not mean I do not hurt, I definitely do but I do not keep on seeing haunting images in my mind.
+Having said that, this does not mean I do not hurt, I definitely do, but I do not keep on seeing haunting images in my mind.

 In 2019, I was fortunate to attend the first Extreme Imagination Conference in Exeter.
-Confirmed speakers included Prof. Adam Zeman, Prof. Joel Pearson, Prof. Emily Holmes, Ed Catmull, plus many talks by the artists and curators of the associated exhibition ‘Extreme Imagination – inside the Mind’s Eye’.
+Confirmed speakers included Prof. Adam Zeman, Prof. Joel Pearson, Prof. Emily Holmes, and Ed Catmull, plus many talks by the artists and curators of the associated exhibition ‘Extreme Imagination – Inside the Mind’s Eye’.

 Attending the Extreme Imagination Conference was revealing.
 Being in the same room with other people who have aphantasia and realising that among them were artists who painted and sculpted, writers, journalists, scientists, and so many brilliant people, who are the same as me, unable to visualise, yet they had achieved great things.
 The sense of community and sharing similar experiences made me feel I was not alone.

-The writing workshop in particular drew my attention.
+The writing workshop, in particular, drew my attention.
 The journalist Dustin Grinnell shared many personal experiences, writing tips for aphantasiacs and it motivated me to undertake the project of writing the book that I put on hold a few years ago.
-If you would like more information about the workshop, click here.

 Silence.
 Wrecked by the sound of the frantic water flowing over the fountain.
 Isabela was sitting on the bench at St. James´s Park, lost in her own thoughts.